Board of trustees

-Jane is an expeditionary diplomat with a focus on Middle East and international security issues.
-She has served as HM Ambassador to Sana’a, Yemen and as Deputy Ambassador to Tehran, Iran.
+TrusteeUK High Commissioner, Kenya.
+Jane is a British diplomat and is currently the High Commissioner to Kenya.
+She is an expeditionary diplomat with a background on security issues, the Middle East and South Asia.
+Immediately prior, she was the director of the UK’s Joint International Counter Terrorism Unit and has served as HM Ambassador to Sana’a, Yemen and as Deputy Ambassador to Tehran, Iran.
 She has been posted to Afghanistan, twice to Iraq, and to Washington DC as an advisor to the US Special Representative to Afghanistan and Pakistan, Richard Holbrooke.
 She joined the Foreign and Commonwealth Office in 2001 and has also worked for the Ministry of Defence, Cabinet Office and Home Office.

 I believe MAG’s work is incredibly important.
 In my day job, it can takes years to see the (hopefully positive) impact of some of our work.
 The fact that MAG makes lives better on a daily basis is a wonderful contrast.